Skip to footer content

 $vbLabelText $csharpLabel

 These security settings prevent unauthorized access and control how recipients can interact with your PDFs when you convert MVC views to PDF.
-You can restrict printing, copying, and editing while maintaining full owner control for administrative purposes.
+You can restrict printing, copying, and editing while maintaining full owner control.
+Learn more in the PDF security documentation.

 Output